axonasif/dotsh/README.md

 # How to use on Gitpod

 Feel free to create your `dotfiles` by forking this repo!
 You can then use it on https://gitpod.io/preferences for Gitpod.

+By default it will apply my raw dotfiles tree from https://github.com/axonasif/dotfiles.public

+If you wish to use your own raw dotfiles tree, you can either set [DOTFILES_PRIMARY_REPO](https://github.com/axonasif/dotfiles-sh#dotfiles_primary_repo) or modify it [here](https://github.com/axonasif/dotfiles-sh/blob/main/src/install/dotfiles.sh).

 Learn more about using dotfiles on Gitpod at https://www.gitpod.io/docs/config-dotfiles